GRB 221009A: Spectral signatures based on ALPs candidates: Final remarks

 \section{Final remarks}

-We have analyzed the allowed parameter space for an ALPs burst released at the GRB that could potentially explain the detection of the $18,\rm{TeV}$ photon by LHAASO.
-To narrow down the candidates, we set the condition that the number of photons between $10-25,\rm{TeV}$ must be at least 0.5 photons, while the number of photons above $25,\rm{TeV}$ must be less than 0.5 photons.
-Based on this, the permitted regions are more favorable if the ALPs carry just a fraction of the GRB energy, which is less than $3\%$.
-Moreover, the energy must be carried by ALPs with energy as low as tens of GeV through a soft spectrum extending at least up to tens of TeV.
+We have analyzed the parameter space for an ALPs population released at the GRB that could potentially explain the detection of the $13\ \rm{TeV}$ photon by LHAASO.
+To narrow down the candidates, we set the condition that the number of photons between $10-25\ \rm{TeV}$ must be at least 0.5 photons, while the number of photons above $25\ \rm{TeV}$ must be less than 0.5 photons.
+Based on this and assuming the Gilmore EBL model, we calculated the resulting gamma-ray spectrum of the candidates in the permitted regions, where the fitted spectral indexes ranged between $1.8-3.0$.
+Then, we calculated the number of photons above $500\ \rm{GeV}$ and found that, for those candidates capable of explaining LHAASO's observation, the contribution does not exceed hundred of photons.
+The contribution to the photon flux from ALPs up to $7\ \rm{TeV}$ is less than $10\%$ of the photons reported by LHAASO, which favors the Synchrotron self-Compton scenario below this energy.
+The most favorable candidates to explain the extra component above $7\ \rm{TeV}$ are those that show a harder photon spectral index.
+We have considered several EBL models.
+A EBL model predicting larger attenuation tend to reject ALP candidates with the lowest coupling factor.
+However, for some hypothesis of EBL model, these candidates are found below a region of the parameter space in which, if detected, ALPs could account for all of the cold dark matter in the Universe.
+This region will be accessible to future experiments such as IAXO \citep{2019JCAP...06..047A} and DMRadio-m3 \citep{2022PhRvD.106j3008B}, which their future results will help to unravel this paradigm.

-We calculated the resulting gamma-ray spectrum of the candidates in the permitted regions, and the fitted spectral indexes ranged between $1.8-3.0$, which are comparable with the ones reported between energies of $100,\rm{MeV}-500,\rm{GeV}$ by \citep{2023ApJ...943L...2L}.
-Then, we calculated the number of photons $>500,\rm{GeV}$ for the candidates contained in the permitted regions and found that it does not exceed 400 photons.
-This means that the contribution to the photon flux from ALPs above this energy could be up to $7\%$ of the photons reported by LHAASO.
+The ALPs scenario explored in this work considers that the energy carry by the ALPs is a small fraction of the GRB energy, which is $\leq3\%$.
+Moreover, the energy is carried by ALPs with energy as low as tens of GeV through a spectrum extending at least up to tens of TeV.
 This is consistent with previous studies \cite{2018IJMPD..2742003N} of GRB emission at hundred of GeV and up to 4 TeV where the Synchrotron self-Compton mechanisms describes the observations reasonably well.
-While the mechanisms of production and acceleration of light DM particles such as ALPs are still under investigation, a population of ALPs in the studied region would be able to explain the 18-TeV photon and a fraction of the photons above $500,\rm{GeV}$
+While the mechanisms of production and acceleration of light DM particles such as ALPs are still under investigation, it is plausible that a population of ALPs would be able to explain the 13-TeV photon and those candidates that would account for all DM of the Universe result in an extra spectral component harder than the SSC component for the gamma-ray flux.